-During testing a threshold value is needed to classify an input case as true or false cluster based on the output value which ranges from zero to one.
-As the threshold value decreases from one to zero, a larger number of true positive cases is correctly characterised with an obvious increase of false positive cases.
-The network performance is measured using the area $A_z$ under a ROC curve generated by plotting the true positive fraction (sensitivity) against the false positive fraction (specificity) of the cases for various threshold values.
-Alternatively, the FROC curve may be used which considers the number of false positive clusters per image instead of the specificity value [7].
+During testing a threshold value is needed to classify an input case as true or false cluster based on the output value which ranges from 0 to 1.
+As the threshold value decreases from 1 to 0, a larger number of true positive cases is correctly characterised with an obvious increase of false positive cases.
+The network performance is measured using the area $A_z$ under a ROC curve generated by plotting the true positive fraction (sensitivity) against the false positive fraction (1-specificity) of the cases for various threshold values [29].
+Alternatively, the free receiver operating characteristic (FROC) curve may be used which considers the number of false positive clusters per image instead of the specificity value [8].

-The finally selected network (the one with the best cross-validation performance) for the Nijmegen database has an input layer with nine nodes, two hidden layers with 20 and 10 sigmoid nodes respectively, and an output layer with one sigmoid node.
-For the MIAS database, the same neural network has also been used.
+The finally selected network (the one with the best cross-validation performance) for the Nijmegen database has an input layer with nine nodes, two hidden layers with 20 and 10 sigmoid nodes, respectively, and an output layer with one sigmoid node.
+For the MIAS database, the same neural network architecture has also been used since its performance to the particular dataset was at the highest level, using the cross-validation model for training and testing.